hanbin973/hanbin973.github.io/index.md

 - Doctor of Medicine, Department of Medicine (2016.2 - 2023.8)
 - Bachelor of Mathematics, Department of Mathematical Sciences (2016.2 - 2023.8)

-Note that South Korean medical schools are undergraduate-based unlike US counterparts.
+* South Korean medical schools are undergraduate-based unlike US counterparts.

 ---